olearytd/NightreignTimer/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE.md).
+This project is open source and available under the [GNU General Public License v3.0](LICENSE.md).

 ---